July 2016 - Beijing has changed a lot since the nineties

 The hotel is still a delightful refuge built into the old city walls.
 It has an open courtyard that’s candlelit at night.
 But this time my room opens onto this courtyard.
 There are loud American voices wafting through the open window (it’s an unseasonable 90 degrees in April), accompanied by the fragrance of soy and stir fry.

 Massage and Cupping - A La Gwyneth Paltrow

 I’m here for the day as I’ve been summoned to a meetings (it’s compulsory) to be told about what to expect in North Korea, where I’m flying tomorrow.

 I fill in the time with Chinese massage, as my back is still feeling a little delicate and I can’t expect any medical treatment in the DPRK.
 A medical massage is suggested.
 They allocate me to a guy, who seems to know what he is doing - it’s certainly helping.
 He has a long menu of treatments he is waving around and he suggests cupping and yet more ‘oil’ massage.
 If Gwyneth recommends it I‘ll give I ago.
 It just feels a bit weird having glass jars stuck on your back.
 The masseur seems to be whispering something - ‘You’re beautiful’.
 Perhaps I misheard, his English is pretty basic.
 No, he said it again.
 I’m not sure if he’s easily pleased or just trying for a large tip.
 I deem it prudent to refuse his offer of further treatments.

 After my enjoyable stroll round the food streets I was beginning to wonder if I had misjudged Beijing.
-But I haven’t.
+But it seems I haven’t.
 Though I do have a pleasingly geometric pattern of bruises on my back.
+On to Pyongyang.